What is Sustainable Materials and Technology?

 What can you do with a Sustainable Materials and Technology degree?

 Our Sustainable Materials and Technology students graduate with options.
 The U.S. wood product manufacturing industry is projected to grow and reach $6 billion annually by 2020.
-The average starting salary of students entering the workforce from this program is $50,000, and 100 percent of our graduates secure a job within six months of graduation.
+The average starting salary of students entering the workforce from this program is $50,000, and the vast majority of graduates secure a job within six months of graduation.

 Sample Sustainable Materials and Technology Careers

 - Director of New Products – Lead research and development of new product design and current product enhancements.
 Balance customer needs with data and analysis.
 Recent employers include Columbia Forest Products.

 - Certification Specialist -Responsible for the daily activities of the certification or credentialing programs of the organization or company.
 Ensure that all activities and requirements for certification programs are met.
 Recent employers include Georgia-Pacific.

 - Sustainability Manager – Analyze and predict a company’s future outlook, present stability, and environmental impact.
 Recent employers include Boise Cascade.

 - Plant Manager – Ensure that daily operations for employees, production and efficiency are met to keep the plant running smoothly, quickly, efficiently and safely.
 Recent employers include Eastman Chemical.

 - Quality Control Manager – Ensure that all products meet quality and efficiency standards set by the company.
 Recent employers include Thomasville Furniture.